Skip to main content

 Ceiling: 35000 ft

-NOAA’s two Beechcraft King Air 350 CERs are versatile, twin-engine, extended-range turboprop aircraft.
-They primarily support coastal mapping, snow and soil moisture surveys, and emergency response missions.
+NOAA operates two Beechcraft King Air 350 CERs and one King Air 360CER.
+These versatile, twin-engine, extended-range turboprop aircraft primarily support coastal mapping, snow and soil moisture surveys, and emergency response missions.

-These aircraft feature two large downward-facing sensor ports that can support a wide variety of remote sensing systems, including digital cameras, multispectral and hyperspectral sensors, topographic and bathymetric LIDAR systems, and gamma radiation detectors.
-Other aircraft features include a cargo door on both N67RF and N68RF and bubble observation windows on N68RF.
+The aircraft feature two large downward-facing sensor ports that can support a wide variety of remote sensing systems, including digital cameras, multispectral and hyperspectral sensors, topographic and bathymetric LIDAR systems, and gamma radiation detectors.

 Normal aircraft configuration includes seating for two pilots, a sensor operator, and 1-2 additional crew members, depending on the amount of sensor equipment installed.
 With extended range capabilities, this aircraft can collect critical information while remaining airborne for 7 to 8 hours depending on fuel and payload.